OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 pubDate: 2024-05-08
 modDate: 2023-10-04
 title: Octopus Copilot integration
-description: How to use the Octopus Copilot integration
+description: How to use the Octopus extension for GitHub Copilot
 navOrder: 100
 hideInThisSection: true
 navSearch: false